-However, a careful approach to budgeting and prudent management means we have been able to hold the rise in the payable management charge over the last few years well below the rate of inflation, and indeed reduce it when possible.
-Tight control of costs in 2022/2023 means that the Management Charge for 2023/2024 will again be held within the range set in recent years.
+However, a careful approach to budgeting and prudent management means we have been able to hold the rise in both the gross and payable management charge over the last few years well below the rate of inflation, and indeed reduce it when possible.
 Full details of the Trust's finances come later in this report.